LeSpocky/eis/_ADMIN/readme.txt

 ------------------------------------------------------------------------------
 1. Install Jenkins

-2. Setup the following build jobs:
+2. Setup the following build jobs for package builds:

 2.1 '_eisfair-ng__checkBuildJobs'
 This job checks periodically if for every package on the repository the corresponding build jobs exist.
 The job determines all template jobs and creates build jobs for all packages based on them if necessary.
+See config.xml on folder _ADMIN/jobTemplates.
 Here the relevant settings for this job:
 - Freestyle job
 - Name: '_eisfair-ng__checkBuildJobs'